3 stations on Thomson-East Coast Line begin operations

-SINGAPORE - After nearly seven years, three stations on the Thomson-East Coast Line (TEL) began operations on Friday (Jan 31).
+Nearly seven years after the Thomson-East Coast Line (TEL) was announced, three of its stations began operations yesterday.

 Woodlands North, Woodlands and Woodlands South stations on Singapore's newest MRT line opened their doors to passengers at 5.30am.

-She was seen taking a selfie at the new Woodlands station, which she called "new and grand".
+She was seen taking a selfie at the Woodlands station, which she called "new and grand".

-Ms Yeoh, 53, usually takes feeder buses 962 or 901M from her home in Woodlands to Admiralty station, then takes the train to her workplace at Commonwealth, transferring at Jurong East interchange.
+Ms Yeoh usually takes feeder buses 962 or 901M from her home in Woodlands to Admiralty MRT station, then takes the train to Commonwealth MRT station to reach her workplace, transferring at Jurong East interchange.

 "The 901M feeder bus can get very crowded in the morning," she said, adding that with the new Woodlands South station at her doorstep, she can now take the train directly to Woodlands station and transfer to the North-South Line (NSL).